sqooid/hellfiles/README.md

 ### Requirements

-For Neovide, font used is InconsolataGo Nerd Font (Mono) at <https://www.nerdfonts.com/font-downloads>
+For Neovide, font used is InconsolataGo Nerd Font (non-mono) at <https://www.nerdfonts.com/font-downloads>

 For general functioning: